Making a top 100 scoring time loop space tower defense game in four days for GMTK 2025

 Logo / title design by me, animated by Cecilia

-v1 of main UI
+v1 of the main UI

-Flyout build menu design
+Flyout build menu mockup

-Final UI and pause menu
+Final UI + pause menu

 Enemy ship sprites